Skip to content

 There are so many things to do along the Jurassic Coast.
 Hit the beaches, explore cute seaside towns like Lyme Regis and Weymouth, or head to the cliffs for some hiking.
 One of the most famous sites is the rocky archway of Durdle Door, and there are several cliff walks that offer some great views of this iconic landmark.
 But with a whole 95 miles of coastline to explore, you’re truly spoilt for choice!

-Bath is one of the most beautiful cities in the south of England, and definitely one of the top places to visit.
-The UNESCO-protected skyline is filled with gorgeous Georgian buildings.
-And it’s almost all exclusively built from honey-coloured Bath stone, so the overall effect is really breathtaking.
+Bath is one of the most beautiful cities in England, and one that no visitor should miss!
+The UNESCO-protected skyline is filled with gorgeous Georgian buildings – and it’s almost all exclusively built from honey-coloured Bath Stone, so the overall effect is really breathtaking.

-The city is packed with history, especially the ancient Roman Baths which are fed by local hot springs.
+The city is packed with history; especially the ancient Roman Baths, fed by local hot springs.

 You can also soak up these hot spring waters for yourself at the UK’s only natural thermal spa.
 The rooftop pool at Thermae Bath Spa is a particular highlight.
 Or you can simply soak up the history of the city as you wander through the stunning town centre.
 Bath is also a great place to enjoy an afternoon tea, as there seems to be a tearoom on every corner!